1. What is the PE and Sport Premium for Primary Schools?

 Website Reporting Tool.

-We strongly recommend that all schools refer to this document when reporting on their uses of the premium funding for 2019-20.
+We strongly recommend that all schools refer to this document when reporting on their uses of the premium funding.
 The DfE commissioned afPE and the YST to produce this document in keeping with the new Education Inspection Framework.

 Supporting primary schools to develop the physical literacy of all their pupils.